-What better way than to spend Christmas than in a quaint mountain town, blanketed with snow and colorful Christmas lights that seem to light up the sky?
-While you’ll find almost every town in Colorado celebrates the season in their own way, these are the destinations that put on the best displays and events every holiday season!
+What better way to spend Christmas than in a quaint mountain town, blanketed with snow and colorful Christmas lights that seem to light up the sky?
+While you’ll find almost every town in Colorado celebrates the season in its own way, these are the destinations that put on the best displays and events every holiday season!

 The Rockies are a winter wonderland waiting to be explored.
 So after you’ve attended one of the holiday events near Denver, hop in your car and head west.
 Get into the spirit and make a stop in one of these beautiful Christmas towns in Colorado.

 Celebrate Christmas in the Colorado Mountains

 Assure you and your family have a White Christmas this year by heading up the hill.
 You can visit a number of alpine towns throughout December to catch the holiday spirit, and perhaps a sighting of Ol’ Saint Nick too.
 For an unforgettable holiday excursion, board one of these Christmas train rides, available in a number of railroad towns.